Skip to main content

 About

-It Takes a War is a single player tactical shooter game.
+It Takes a War is a single player tactical shooter game with drama and violence themes.
 It was developed by Thomas Mackinnon and was released on November 6, 2025.
 It received very positive reviews from players.

 From the creator of THE CORRIDOR comes It Takes a War - a team-based shooter with VISCERAL gunplay and RELENTLESS action.
 Throw yourself into RELENTLESSLY VISCERAL combat where survival is entirely dependent on communication.
 There is no 'i' in 'team', but there is in VICTORY!
 A devastatingly real depiction of the battlefield.
 You won't believe your eyes (or ears)!
 Define your plays…